AdamRamberg/unity-stories/README.md

 ## Usage
 In order to utilize this library you should understand how flux and redux works.
 See links above.

 Create a Stories object (Assets/Create/Unity Stories/Stories) and an Entry Story (Press "Create Entry Story" button on Stories asset or Assets/Create/Unity Stories/Entry Story).
-Drag and drop the Entry Story to the Stories object.
+If created from the window menu, drag and drop the Entry Story to the Stories object.

-Create your stories (state containers) by inheriting from the abstract Story class and connect them to the Entry Story.
+Create your Stories (state containers) by inheriting from the abstract Story class and connect them to the Entry Story.
 Here is an example of a simple story with two int variables, one that is persistied between plays and one that is initalized each time we start the game:
 ```
 [CreateAssetMenu(menuName = "Unity Stories/Example1/Stories/Count Story")]
 public class CountStory : Story